AliiMuhammed/Amit-JS-Project/README.md

 ## Features

-The Ahl Al-Quran website offers many features, such as:
+The BrandStore website offers many features, such as:

 - Show all products that fetched form API.
 - Show single products details.